fabien-h/crabodex/crabodex_lib/tests/test_files/file1.md

+---
+title: Introduction
+path:
+  - Getting Started
+---

-# File 1
+# Introduction

-This is a test Markdown file.
+This is the introduction.